ddc-java-15/el-8/docs/currentstate.md

 - The App navigation needs some improvements to make it more intuitive and more user-friendly.
 - The multiple entry point to access similar screens as "Mood rating, Advice and Diary" could definitely use some refinement.
+- Navigation between home screen and child screen  through the bottom nav menu needs some refinement
+- Mood graph button and what's around me are not yet implemented.
+-
 ## Cosmetic Enhancement

 - Known bug in the home fragment layout that displays the card views unevenly,that will definitely need to be taken care of and fixed.